-- Make interactions predictable for your dog by giving him an alternative behavior for greeting and hanging out with you, e.g., have him sit as you (or others) approach, then reward him.
+- Make interactions predictable for your dog by giving them an alternative behavior for greeting and hanging out with you, e.g., have them sit as you (or others) approach, then reward them.

-- If your dog is getting overly excited, ignore him until he calms down.
+- If your dog is getting overly excited, ignore them until they calm down.

 - Build your dog’s confidence with fun activities like agility, fly ball, or tricks classes.

 - Pet your dog under the chin, not on the top of the head.

 - Look directly at your dog when you approach them.
 To dogs, direct eye contact is a threatening or aggressive body posture.
 Look to the side instead.